Primordial black holes from single-field inflation: a fine-tuning audit: From potential fine-tuning to tuning of PBH abundances

 with

-This is 1--2 orders of magnitude less fine-tuned than the value in a radiation era (and independent of the power spectrum amplitude), so the total fine-tuning of $\beta$ based on the Mishra potential will be $10^4$--$10^5$ in matter domination vs $10^5$--$10^7$ in radiation domination.
+This is 1--2 orders of magnitude less fine-tuned than the value in a radiation era (and independent of the power spectrum amplitude), so the total fine-tuning of $\beta$ based on the superposed feature potential in \cref{eq:Mishra-potential} will be $10^4$--$10^5$ in matter domination vs $10^5$--$10^7$ in radiation domination.

 A caveat to both the analytical and numerical calculations here is that they assume the curvature perturbations follow a Gaussian distribution.
+It has been demonstrated that non-Gaussianity, typically treated perturbatively, can have a significant impact on PBH formation~\cite{Bullock:1996_Non-Gaussian,Young:2015_Influence,Yoo:2019_Abundance,Palma:2020_Non-Gaussian,Taoso:2021_Non-gaussianities,Young:2022_non-G}.
+One source of non-Gaussianity that has gained recent interest is the possible presence of quantum diffusion in USR inflationary models, which can be handled using the stochastic formalism, typically resulting in non-Gaussian tails which must be treated non-perturbatively~\cite{Fujita:2013_Algorithm,Vennin:2015_Correlation,Pattison:2017_Quantum,Ezquiaga:2019_Exponential,Figueroa:2020_Non-Gaussian,Ando:2020_Power,Pattison:2021_USR,Rigopoulos:2021_Inflation,Tada:2021_Statistics,Jackson:2022_Numerical,Gow:2022jfb,Ferrante:2022mui}.
 The presence of primordial non-Gaussianity alters the amount of fine-tuning between the power spectrum amplitude and $f_\PBH$, with $f_\PBH\propto e^{\left(\delta_c/(\sqrt{2}\sigma)\right)^p}$~\cite{Nakama:2016kfq,Nakama:2019htb} where $p=2$ in the Gaussian case.
-In the extreme (non-perturbative) limit of $\chi$-squared perturbations ($p=1$) the fine-tuning would then only be reduced by a square root and factor of two, so we conclude that even large non-Gaussianity is unlikely to significantly ameliorate the fine-tuning.
+However, even in the extreme (non-perturbative) limit of $\chi$-squared perturbations ($p=1$) the fine-tuning would then only be reduced by a square root and factor of two, so we conclude that even large non-Gaussianity is unlikely to significantly ameliorate this fine-tuning.
+There is also the possibility that non-Gaussianity can reduce the power spectrum amplitude required to generate a significant abundance of PBHs, which could reduce the fine tuning.
+However, the only way to properly determine the fine-tuning for PBH formation in models with quantum diffusion is to carry out a full calculation, which is beyond the scope of this work.
 We also caution that local non-Gaussianity tends to generate unacceptably large isocurvature perturbations unless $|f_\PBH|\ll 1$~\cite{Tada:2015noa,Young:2014oea,vanLaak:2023ppj}.